Student performance analysis of virtual introductory calculus-based physics class: Results and Discussion

-Figure~\ref{fig2}(\textit{c} and \textit{d}) shows the final grade analysis for all three semesters (FA19 in dark gray color, FA20 in light gray color and SP21 in orange color).
-There is no difference in final class grade distribution between FA19 (in-person) and FA20 (virtual) semesters.
-Both graphs show that the percent of students below 70\% (final grades of W, F, D) is very similar to FA19 (in-person, pre-COVID) and FA20 (virtual-synchronous, during COVID).
-Also, it shows in FA19 and FA20 semesters it is not possible to get the bell curve (see figure~\ref{fig2}\textit{d}) for the distribution of final grades. this is due to a large percentage (about 40\%) of students below 70\%.
-However, grade distribution in SP21 (virtual-synchronous) semester shows nice bell curve in figure~\ref{fig2}(\textit{d}).
-Student percent below 70\% (final grades of W, F, D) in SP21 drop by about 20\% compared to FA20 and FA19.
+Figure~\ref{fig2}(\textit{c} and \textit{d}) show the final class grade analysis for all three semesters (FA19 - dark gray color, FA20 - light gray color, and SP21 - orange color).
+The final class grade was calculated according to the equation given in Table~\ref{tab:Grade}.
+The final grade equation is same for all three semesters except during SP21 mid-semester assessment was based on chapter quizzes.
+There is no significant difference in final class grade distribution between FA19 (in-person) and FA20 (virtual) semesters.
+Both graphs show that the percentage of students below 70\% (letter grades of W, F, D) is very similar in FA19 (in-person, pre-COVID) and FA20 (virtual-synchronous, during COVID).
+Further, it shows that there is no possible bell curve (see figure~\ref{fig2}\textit{d}) for the distribution of final grades in FA19 and FA20.
+This is due to a large percentage (about 40\%) of students below 70\%.
+However, grade distribution in SP21 (virtual-synchronous) shows a nice bell curve as in figure~\ref{fig2}(\textit{d}).
+The student percentage below 70\% with letter grades W, F, and D in SP21 is dropped by about 20\% compared to FA20 and FA19.
 This is a significant improvement in student performance.
+This improvement in SP21 should be a effect of mid-semester assessment (chapter quizzes) as shown in figure~\ref{fig1}(\textit{b}) because final exam itself shows no significant difference in all three semesters (see figure~\ref{fig1}(\textit{c}).